The best way to learn about 3D printing is via different social media platforms, like

 - 3DMN (★★★☆☆): reviews and how-tos, passionated presentation, feel-good personality, less technical depth

-- Meltzone (★★☆☆☆): with Tom Sanladerer and CNC Kitchen’s Stefan, was promising but early episodes were off-topic a lot, since episode #30+ better, still slow paced (listen/watch at 1.5x speed), verbose, hardly making a point on any topic, indecisive
+- Meltzone (★★☆☆☆): with Tom Sanladerer and CNC Kitchen’s Stefan, promising but early episodes were off-topic a lot, since episode #30+ a bit better, still slow paced (listen/watch at 1.5x speed), verbose, rambling, hardly making a point on any topic – dis-appointing / missing the points and indecisive

 Once you start to watch 3D printing videos on YouTube, its recommending algorithms will give you further content.